 - Make a wrap with tomatoes, scrambled eggs, avocado and a dash of hot sauce.

 Interested in growing your own tomatoes?
 Read: Tips for Growing Your own Tomatoes

 Good to Know: Insects such as aphids and beetles love tomatoes as much as we do.
 That’s why farmers monitor their crops and take steps to manage pests.
 Farmers use pest control products to keep vegetables and fruits (including tomatoes) affordable.
 Without tools like pesticides, farmers would produce 50% fewer tomatoes.
-And thanks to careful pesticide use, careful pesticide use, the vegetables and fruits in our grocery stores are well below the stringent residue levels limits set by Health Canada.
+And thanks to careful pesticide use, the vegetables and fruits in our grocery stores are well below the stringent residue levels limits set by Health Canada.

 Your Tomato Cheat Sheet